 The angel possessing a “key” to the bottomless pit indicates that he has authority over the bottomless pit, the place for fallen angels (demons).
 This is the same place Peter calls “pits of darkness” [tartaros, 2 Peter 2:4,5; Jude 6-7].

 He laid hold of the dragon, that serpent of old, who is the Devil and Satan, and bound him for a thousand years;

-The angel seized Satan and bound him for a 1000 years.
+The angel seized Satan and bound him for 1000 years.
 The words “thousand years” occur six times in this chapter.
-Many passages both in the Old and New Testaments tell of a coming Kingdom but only Revelation 20 tells us how long that Kingdom will last.
+Many passages in the Old and New Testaments tell of a coming Kingdom, but only Revelation 20 tells us how long that Kingdom will last.

 and he cast him into the bottomless pit, and shut him up, and set a seal on him, so that he should deceive the nations no more till the thousand years were finished.